Chirag-ahir/SFC-Preparation/README.md

 What is lead process?<br>
 Lead process outlines the stages a lead must go through in order to qualify for a sales opportunity.
 It describes the procedures for qualifying leads, fostering them, and finally turning them into real clients.

+What is customer community?<br>
+Customer Community is a Salesforce feature that allows organizations to create a self-service portal for their customers, partners, or employees.
+It provides a platform for external users to interact with the company, access information, and submit requests.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>